krasimir/blog-posts/2017/HigherOrderComponents/post.md

 # The Rise of the Higher-Order Components

 There are lots of things which I like in React.
-One of them is the fact that it teaches interesting [patterns](https://github.com/krasimir/react-in-patterns).
+Mostly the fact that it teaches interesting [patterns](https://github.com/krasimir/react-in-patterns).
 One of my favorites one is [higher-order component](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components).
-In this article we'll do a couple of experiments and will see the power of this technique.
+In this article we'll do a couple of experiments and will see how powerful this approach could be.

-## What is a Higher-Order component
+## What is a Higher-Order component?

 That term comes from a higher-order function which by definition is: